Start a Side Hustle — There’s No Time Like Today

 Shortly after college, I started a business where I bought boxes of unopened sports cards and sold them through a website.
 I had thousands of dollars of product filling up my small clothing closet, leaving little room for anything else.
 I was also on a first-name basis with the workers at the post office.

 You can avoid this hassle by selling digital products such as eBooks or online courses.
-Another example of a digital product is domain names: many people buy and sell domain names as a side hustle.
+Another example of a digital product is domain names: many people buy and sell domain names (How to Get Started in Domain Investing?) as a side hustle.

 2. Service Hustles – solving a problem for someone else